 In January 2010 the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards updated 2010-06 Fair Value Measurements and Disclosures (Topic 820).
 The new provisions require that a reporting entity disclose separately the amounts of significant transfers in and out of Level 1 and Level 2 fair value measurements and describe the reasons for the transfers.
 Furthermore in reconciliation for fair value measurements using significant unobservable inputs (Level 3), a reporting entity should present separately information about purchases, sales, issuances, and settlements (that is, on a gross basis rather than as one net number).
-The amendments also clarify the existing disclosures as to a reporting entity needs to use judgment in determining the appropriate classes of assets and liabilities.
+The amendments also clarify the existing disclosures as to the requirement for management of a reporting entity to use judgment in determining the appropriate classes of assets and liabilities.
 The new provisions also require a reporting entity to provide disclosures about the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements in either Level 2 or Level 3.
 The provisions are effective for annual and interim reporting periods beginning after December 15, 2010, except for the requirement to provide the Level 3 disclosure.
 This requirement is effective for fiscal years beginning after December 15, 2010 and for interim periods within those fiscal years.
 Adoption of the first part of the update did not have an effect on the Company's interim condensed consolidated financial statements.

 In January 2010 the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards updated 2010-02 Consolidation (Topic 810).
-The Update clarifies the scope of the decrease in ownership provisions applies to a subsidiary or group of assets, a subsidiary that is transferred to an equity method investee, an exchange of a group of assets that constitutes a business activity for a noncontrolling interest in an entity.
-The provisions also clarify that the decrease in ownership does not apply to the sales of "in substance" real estate transactions and conveyances of oil and gas mineral rights.
-The amendments expand the disclosures about the deconsolidation of a subsidiary or derecognition of a group of assets as to the following: valuation techniques and inputs used to measure fair value of any retained investment in the former subsidiary or group of assets; nature of continuing involvement with the subsidiary or entity acquiring the group of assets after it has been deconsolidated or derecognized; whether the transaction that resulted in the deconsolidation of the subsidiary or the derecognition of the group of assets was with a related party or whether the former subsidiary or entity acquiring the group of assets will be a related party after deconsolidation.
-An entity also should disclose the valuation techniques used to measure an equity interest in an acquiree held by the entity immediately before the acquisition date in a business combination achieved in stages.
+The Update addresses implementation issues related to the changes in ownership provisions in the Consolidation - Overall Subtopic 810-10 of the FASB codification.
+The amendments in this Update affect accounting and reporting by an entity that experiences a decrease in ownership in a subsidiary that is a business or nonprofit activity.
+The amendments also affect accounting and reporting by an entity that exchanges a group of assets that constitutes a business or nonprofit activity for an equity interest in another entity.
+The amendments in this Update expand the disclosures about the deconsolidation of a subsidiary or derecognition of a group of assets within the scope of Subtopic 810-10.
 The provisions are effective beginning in the first interim or annual reporting period ending on or after December 15, 2009.
 The amendments should be applied retrospectively to the first period that an entity adopted Statement 160.
 Adoption did not have an effect on the Company's interim condensed consolidated financial statements.

-Recently Issued Accounting Standard
+Recently Issued Accounting Standards